 One lost an eye to a BB gun.
 One has age-related macular degeneration.
 One had an eye surgically removed because of glaucoma.

 All these individuals faced vision-related challenges, but they have something else in common, too.
-Their visual impairment didn’t prevent them from achieving remarkable success in their fields – and becoming famous.
+All eight of these famous people with visual impairment have achieved remarkable success in their fields.
 From rappers to writers, here are eight celebrities you probably didn’t know are visually impaired:

 1. When Johnny Depp first swashbuckled across the screen as Captain Jack Sparrow in “Pirates of the Caribbean,” he had a secret – he’s blind in one eye and near-sighted in the other.
 It wasn’t until a 2013 interview in Rolling Stone magazine that he revealed his visual impairment.
 “I’ve never had proper vision,” he said.
 “Everything is just very, very blurry.”
 Depp has long been one of Hollywood’s biggest (and quirkiest) stars.
 In addition to the successful “Pirates of the Caribbean” franchise, he starred in “Alice in Wonderland,” “Sleepy Hollow” and “Edward Scissorhands.”

 2. Fetty Wap wants to make one thing clear: he wasn’t shot in the eye.
 The rapper was born with glaucoma and had one eye surgically removed as a child.
 He used an ocular prosthesis, but later discontinued it.
 When people ask, he explains about his visual impairment.
 “I tell everybody it’s nothing, because it’s really nothing to me,” he said in an interview on Sirius XM radio.
 Fetty Wap is one of the signature voices in modern hip hop, and helped popularize the rap subgenre known as trap music.
 You’ve probably heard him on the radio performing “Trap Queen,” or “679” with Remy Boyz.